TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 of Minecraft before Microsoft bought them) wrote a version specifically for the Raspberry Pi.
 Mojang gave it alway for free in hopes of teaching youth programming.
 Python and java modules accompany the game.
-Minecraft: Pi Edition and the python and java modules are already installed on Raspbian.
+Minecraft: Pi Edition and the python and java modules are already installed on Raspberry Pi OS.

 NOTE: Minecraft: Pi Edition only works for the Raspberry Pi's CPU architecture ARM.
 Since the game itself is not open source, it cannot be recompiled for